Mojave Desert: History

-Before the European exploration of North America, tribes of Native Americans, such as the Mohave, were hunter-gatherers living in the Mojave Desert.
+Before the European colonization of North America, tribes of Native Americans, such as the Mohave, were hunter-gatherers living in the Mojave Desert.

 European explorers started exploring the deserts beginning in the 18th century.
-Francisco Garcés, a Franciscan friar, was the first explorer of the Mojave desert in 1776.
+Francisco Garcés, a Franciscan friar, was the first explorer of the Mojave Desert in 1776.
 Garcés recorded information about the original inhabitants of the deserts.

 Later, as American interests expanded into California, American explorers started probing the California deserts.
-Jedediah Smith travelled through the Mojave deserts in 1826, finally reaching the San Gabriel Mission.
+Jedediah Smith traveled through the Mojave Desert in 1826, finally reaching the San Gabriel Mission.

 Human development

-In recent years, human development in the Mojave desert has become increasingly present.
-Human development at the major urban and suburban centers of Las Vegas and Los Angeles has had an increasingly damaging effect on the wildlife of the Mojave Desert.
-An added demand for landfill space as a result of the large metropolitan centers of Las Vegas and Los Angeles also has the real potential to drastically affect flora and fauna of the Mojave Desert.
-Agricultural development along the Colorado river, close to the Eastern boundary of the Mojave Desert, also causes habitat loss and degradation.
-Areas that are particularly affected by human development include Ward Valley and Riverside county.
-The United States military also maintains installations in the Mojave Desert, making the Mojave a critical training location for the United States Department of Defense.
-The Mojave Desert has long been a valuable resource for people, and as its human population grows, its importance will only grow.
+In recent years, human development in the Mojave Desert has increased.
+Major urban and suburban centers including Las Vegas and Los Angeles increasingly damaged the wildlife.
+An added demand for landfill space as a result of the large metropolitan centers of Las Vegas and Los Angeles may drastically affect flora and fauna.
+Agricultural development along the Colorado River, close to the eastern boundary of the Mojave Desert, causes habitat loss and degradation.
+Areas particularly affected by human development include Ward Valley and Riverside County.
+The United States military maintains installations in the Mojave Desert, making it a critical training location for the United States Department of Defense.
 Miners, ranchers, and farmers rely on the desert for a living.
-The desert is also helping California meet its renewable energy objectives: the desert is an excellent place to site wind and solar energy systems, although they can cause their own environmental impact.
+The Mojave is used by the state of California to meet renewable energy objectives.
+Large tracts of the desert are owned by federal agencies and are leased at low cost by wind and solar energy companies, although these renewable developments can cause their own environmental impact and disturb cultural landscapes and visual resources.
+Desert Sunlight Solar Farm, one of the largest solar farms in the world, was built approximately five miles from Joshua Tree National Park.
+An endangered Yuma clapper rail was found dead at the site in 2014, spurring efforts from conservation groups to protect birds from the so-called lake effect, a phenomenon in which birds can mistake the reflective glare of solar panels for a body of water.

 Tourism

 The Mojave Desert is one of the most popular spots for tourism in North America, primarily because of the international destination of Las Vegas.
 The Mojave is also known for its scenery, playing host to Death Valley National Park, Joshua Tree National Park, and the Mojave National Preserve.
 Lakes Mead, Mohave, and Havasu provide water sports recreation, and vast off-road areas entice off-road enthusiasts.
 The Mojave Desert also includes three California State Parks, the Antelope Valley California Poppy Reserve, in Lancaster, Saddleback Butte State Park, in Hi Vista and Red Rock Canyon State Park.
 Mojave Narrows Park, operated by San Bernardino County, is a former ranch along the Mojave River.

 Several attractions and natural features are in the Calico Mountains.
 Calico Ghost Town, in Yermo, is administered by San Bernardino County.
 The ghost town has several shops and attractions and inspired Walter Knott to build Knott's Berry Farm.
 The Bureau of Land Management also administers Rainbow Basin and Owl Canyon.
-The Calico Early Man Site, in the Calico Hills east of Yermo, is believed by some archaeologists, including the late Louis Leakey, to show the earliest evidence with lithic stone tools found here of human activity in North America.